Denny McCarthy betting profile: Sony Open in Hawaii - PGA TOUR

 At the Sony Open in Hawaii

-- In McCarthy's most recent appearance at the Sony Open in Hawaii, in 2025, he finished tied for sixteenth after posting a score of 11-under.
+- In McCarthy's most recent appearance at the Sony Open in Hawaii, in 2025, he finished tied for 16th after posting a score of 11-under.

 - Nick Taylor won this tournament in 2025, finishing at 16-under.